-We have discussed the Bernoulli’s Equation of motion (based on the Eulers Euqation).
-The Venturieter is a flowmeter that used to measure the flow rates of fluids in a pipe in many industries.
+We have discussed Bernoulli’s Equation of motion (based on the Eulers equation).
+The Venturieter is a flowmeter that is used to measure the flow rates of fluids in a pipe in many industries.
 This Venturimeter works on the principle of Bernoulli’s Equation.
-Let us disucc more details such as the construction, working principle, different parts of venturimeter, and more…
+Let us discuss more details such as the construction, working principle, different parts of venturimeter, and more…

-The venturi meter is a differential head type flowmeter that can converts the pressure energy into kinetic energy.
-Inorder to achieve this, the Venturi pipe cross-sectional area is reduced to create a pressure difference which is measured with a manometer to determine the rate of fluid flow.
+The venturi meter is a differential head type flowmeter that can convert pressure energy into kinetic energy.
+In order to achieve this, the Venturi pipe cross-sectional area is reduced to create a pressure difference which is measured with a manometer to determine the rate of fluid flow.

 Venturimeter Parts and Construction

-The venturimeter consist of 4 main parts, those are
+The venturimeter consists of 4 main parts, those are

 - Inlet Section

 - Conical divergent outlet

 Usually many Small-sized venturimeter can be made of brass, glass, or bronze and large venturimeters can be made of cast iron, steel, or stainless steel.
 Let us discuss these parts of the venturimeter.